palewire/django-calaccess-technical-documentation/docs/calaccess/dbtables.rst

 .. warning::

-    Most definitions below are drawn from the spotty and incomplete :doc:`state documentation </calaccess/officialdocumentation>`.
+    Most definitions in this section are drawn from the spotty and incomplete :doc:`state documentation </calaccess/officialdocumentation>`.
     We cannot vouch for its accuracy in all circumstances.

     To be absolutely certain about what each table and field contains, you should compare the electronic data to the underlying paper records published by the state.

 .. toctree::
    :maxdepth: 2